Disclaimer – I solemnly swear that JKR owns everything Harry Potter. Whether or not I am up to no good with her characters is for you to decide.

 They knew how to dress.
 They knew how to blend in.
 They even knew to keep their magical wands in the disillusioned holsters strapped to their arms unless it was an emergency.

-The reason that the two of them knew how to blend in so well was because neither knew that they were magical until their eleventh birthday.
+The reason that the two of them knew how to blend in so well was because neither had known that they were magical until their eleventh birthday.
 That was when their whole world changed in the guise of a green-inked envelope inviting them to Hogwarts School of Witchcraft and Wizardry as students.

 That was the start of the most amazing four years of their lives so far.